bids-standard/bids-specification/src/modality-specific-files/stimuli.md

 {
     "stim_id": {
         "LongName": "Stimulus identifier",
-        "Description": "Represents a unique identifier for the stimulus presented at the given onset time.", }
+        "Description": "Represents a unique identifier for the stimulus presented at the given onset time."
+    }
 }
 ```